ernestpasnik/blitzmaxstream/README.md

 # BlitzMax Stream

-A PHP library for reading and writing binary data, inspired by [BlitzMax](https://blitzmax.org/docs/en/language/data_types/).
-Useful for working with binary file formats, including map files for CS2D.
+A lightweight PHP library for **reading and writing binary data**, inspired by [BlitzMax](https://blitzmax.org/docs/en/language/data_types/).
+Ideal for working with **custom binary file formats** or any project that requires efficient binary streams.

 ---